 The student is responsible for scheduling the thesis defense and reserving a room, in consultation with the graduate program administrator.
 Generally, a 2-hour block of time is sufficient for the lecture and subsequent examination.
 The final thesis defense seminar is public, and the student must arrange to have it announced in the Rice events calendar at least two weeks before the scheduled date.
-To do this, the student must post the event online through the Office of Graduate and Postdoctoral Studies.
+To do this, the student must post the event online through the Office of Graduate and Postdoctoral Studies (via this form: https://events.rice.edu/rgs/).